Our policy team organises events related to issues that concern children and families.

 Working with ‘troubled' families

-The latest in The Children’s Society's breakfast seminars focused on how we should be working to improve the lives of ‘hardly reached’ families.
+The latest in our breakfast seminars focused on how we should be working to improve the lives of ‘hardly reached’ families.

 Emma Harrison outlined some of the issues that the 120,000 families that the Government has identified as ‘troubled families’ face, including worklessness, working with many different agencies and individuals not feeling valued or confident.
 Her initiative provides family champions that work directly with families and coordinate their support.
 This family champion model is being rolled out across all Local Authorities by the cross-government Troubled Families Unit.